DDOLIB-CETIC-UCL/DDOLib/wiki/tests.md

 ## Non-regression tests

-These tests are run each sunday at 21h utc.
+These tests are run each Sunday at 23h utc.

 We take the convention that each test on each instance must be executed in less thant **3 minutes**.